Third Grade Curriculum

-The third grade teachers integrate the schools Success Traits into the curriculum.
+The third-grade teachers integrate the schools’ Success Traits into the curriculum.
 Teachers use appropriate opportunities for formal and informal methods to reinforce these traits with the intent of helping foster our student’s character growth.
-In third grade there is a major emphasis on organization, attentiveness, responsibility and positive attitude in all areas of our curriculum.
+In third grade, there is a major emphasis on organization, attentiveness, responsibility, and a positive attitude in all areas of our curriculum.
 During Steps to Respect, our anti-bullying curriculum, all traits are discussed and provide children with ideas about how to incorporate these traits into their everyday lives.

 - Cricket in Times Square

 - Harry Potter: The Sorcerer’s Stone and The Chamber of Secrets,

 - Tales of A 4th Grade Nothing, Double Fudge.
 Super Fudge

 There are daily writing classes in third grade.
 Teachers focus on sentence and paragraph construction, story elements (character, setting, story problem, story solution), and the writing process (brainstorming, research, rough draft, edit, final draft).
 Students keep a personal journal for reflective writing and other class assignments.
 Students study elements of an essay.
 There are several essay assignments during the school year.
 Students work with the Technology teacher to learn how to use the computer as an effective research and writing tool.
 Writing projects in the third grade are often tied into other areas of the curriculum and include:

 - Flat People Report: Third graders send a flat person to family or friends in another state to visit tourist sites.
 Using research data, they write a first person narrative essay on their flat person’s experience traveling to the state.

 - Mini Beast Report: Third graders design and create a mini beast creature using principles studied in science.
 They will write a report on the characteristics of their Mini-Beast paying close attention to its habitat, behaviors, and adaptations.
 Students will present these reports to the class.